Nanoscale defects as probes of time reversal symmetry breaking: Quantum Hall and Hall viscosity measurements

+With $n$ being the electron density, $\nu$ is the filling fraction and $\epsilon(B)$ is the energy density.
 The first quantity (the precise ratio) is quantized, while the second quantity is another response function which is not quantized but can be measured independently by applying a space-dependent magnetic field.
 The result can be intuited as follows.
 First, an electric field $E_x$ varying along the $x-$ direction with a wave-vector $q$ produces via the Hall effect a spatially varying velocity profile $v_y (x)$ in the $y-$direction; this amounts to a viscous stress $\sim q$ in the $x$ direction.
 The force density $\sim q^2$ then produces (via the Hall conductance coefficient) an additional current $v_y$ which is proportional to the $q^2$.
 This is the quantized part of the response at $q^2$.
 Another part of the response is due to the fact that non-zero $\partial_x v_y$ is associated with an effective magnetic field (due to the circulation of the current) $\sim q$ which produces a magnetization related to the magnetic susceptibility of the Quantum Hall fluid.
 This magnetization corresponds to additional current density given by the curl of this magnetization (and is thus, $\sim q^2$).
 The second term is usually of the order of the first term so they are not easy to separate.
 Measuring the viscosity from the real part of the Hall conductivity can thus be experimentally challenging because it is hard to measure the difference between two different response functions separately and accurately.

 The local probes we study are particularly useful for studying local, finite wave-vector response and it is thus pertinent to ask if the Hall viscosity could be determined from the relaxation rate of such probes.
 However, relaxation is by definition a process that is dissipative, which is why the probes are sensitive to the imaginary part of the Hall conductivity.
 We are thus led to ask if signatures of the Hall viscosity term show up in the \emph{imaginary} part of the Hall conductivity at finite wavevectors.
 In this work, we consider the simplest scenario---that of integer quantum Hall states in Gallilean-invariant 2DEG and in graphene.
 In both instances, we find the answer to the above question is in the affirmative, and that additionally, the two terms in $C_2$ are associated with different frequency poles, with the Hall viscosity term appearing along with the pole $\omega = 2 \omega_c$, while the non-local magnetization current appears at $\omega = \omega_c$.
 Here $\omega_c$ is the cyclotron frequency separating Landau levels.